History of the COVID-19 pandemic in the United Kingdom: December 2021: Omicron proliferates, "Plan B" restrictions

-On December 3, the first recorded Welsh case of the Omicron variant of the virus was detected.
+On 3 December the first recorded Welsh case of the Omicron variant of the virus was detected.
 The following day, it was announced that GP surgeries in England would be enabled to defer certain routine health checks and minor surgeries until the end of March, in an effort to help accelerate booster vaccination rollout.
 By the 7th, 437 Omicron cases had been reported, with the government stating that the variant showed signs of increased transmissibility as compared to the Delta variant.
 The day prior, many news outlets reported a prediction that Omicron could become the dominant UK variant within a matter of weeks.

-On the 8th of December, a suite of new "Plan B" Covid response restrictions were announced in a government press conference to be phased in over the following week.
+On 8 December a suite of new "Plan B" COVID-19 response restrictions were announced in a government press conference to be phased in over the following week.
 These included remote work recommendations, mandatory face masks in most indoor public venues, and a requirement for people to present an NHS COVID Pass (for England and Wales), negative lateral-flow test, or equivalent Scottish or Northern Irish "Covid passports" to gain entry to certain densely populated venues.